DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial12.md

-# Tutorial 11
+# Tutorial 11 - Topic 10 Behavioural Investing

-### Part One: Behavioural Investing
+## Part One: Behavioural Investing

-1. Differentiate the following terms/concepts:
+### 1. Differentiate the following terms/concepts:
-a.
-Style peer groups and style investing
+**a.
+Style peer groups and style investing**

-- Consideration of style in portfolio formation
+- Style-investing is the consideration of style in portfolio formation.
-- Styles, growth, value momentum, dividend, others
-- Each style has distinct characteristics and targets different types of stocks or assets based on set criteria that align with investor's goals and balances
+- A style-peer group is a group of investors following the same style, where style is usually defined in terms of firm size and growth vs. value.

-b.
-Style tilting and style rotation
+**b.
+Style tilting and style rotation**

 - tilts towards small-cap value because historically small-cap value has outperformed, practicing style-tilting
 - Moving from style-to-style in an attempt to time aggregate style preference shifts

-c.
-Financial soundness and financial statements
+**c.
+Financial soundness and financial statements**

 - Financial statements provides a sense of the firm's financial state, assets, liabilities, net worth along with income and cashflows

-d.
-Univariate and multivariate approaches
+**d.
+Univariate and multivariate approaches**

 - Univariate approach to behavioral investing conditions on a single variable (e.g. past returns)
 - One with higher past returns are going to have higher future returns
 > - One of the risk factors could lead to higher or lower return